 Project Scope

-The project will focus on the agriculture, forestry, pulp and paper and seafood industries, where there is evidence of low enrolment qualifications (less than an average of 40 enrolments over a 3-year period).
+The project will focus on 13 industry areas, where there is evidence of low enrolment qualifications (less than an average of 40 enrolments over a 3-year period).
+In total 41 qualifications have been identified in the following areas:

 Key Questions